 El Floridita Restaurant

 Along with a Claire’s ring for an elementary school crush, the best use of $7 we know of is one of the lunch specials at Floridita, like Dominican beef or pork and white bean soup with rice.
 But this Washington Heights spot isn’t just a useful takeout or delivery option at lunch.
 Its asopaos (and the rest of its long menu) are available for delivery from 7am-1:45am or pickup 24 hours a day.

 Deciding what to order for takeout is already difficult, so throwing the countless udon variations at Hanon into the equation might cause your brain to display a 404 page.
 Fortunately, the takeout menu at this Williamsburg spot narrows it down to six options, and considering the thick curry udon with washugyu beef needs to be part of your order, it’s not very complicated at all.

-The soups at Russ & Daughters are like the members of Queen not named Freddie Mercury - they don’t get the spotlight, but that doesn’t mean they’re not great.
-The matzo ball soup and borscht are classics, and the heavier whitefish chowder is both a delicious bowl of soup and a reminder why the smoked fish here does hog the spotlight.
+The soups at Russ & Daughters are like the members of Queen not named Freddie Mercury—they don’t get the spotlight, but that doesn’t mean they’re not great.
+The matzo ball soup and borscht are classics and delicious bowls of soup that serve as a reminder that it’s not all about smoked fish here.
 Add a side of lox to whichever soup you choose, and have it all delivered by ordering through their website.

 Soba cravings hit pretty often.
-It’s no big deal when you start imagining pork kimchi or chicken curry soba in the middle of a conference call - Cocoron’s delivery window is Monday through Friday from noon until 7:50pm - and thanks to the ready-to-heat vacuum packed versions that are also available at this Nolita spot, it’s no big deal at any other time either.
+It’s no big deal when you start imagining pork kimchi or chicken curry soba in the middle of a conference call—Cocoron’s delivery window is Monday through Friday from noon until 9:45pm.
+And thanks to the ready-to-heat vacuum-packed versions that are also available at this Nolita spot, it’s no big deal at any other time either.